microsoft/azure_arc/README.md

 ## Azure Arc for Kubernetes

 The below deployment options are focused on Azure Arc for Kubernetes.
 They are designed to quickly spin up a Kubernetes cluster that is ready to be projected in Azure Arc and ready for use with Azure native tooling.

+**Disclaimer: Azure Arc for Kubernetes is currently in Public Preview.**

 #### General